albertc9/HERIS-Doc/docs/source/getting-started/setup.rst

 Dependency Rules
 ----------------

+Use ``heris-soc/bendis_workspace/`` as the editable system workspace.
+Bendis is the main tool for HERIS dependency and package development.

 Do not edit generated dependency checkouts under ``heris-soc/.bender/``.
-Normal builds call Bender internally.
+Normal builds consume the Bender metadata generated from the Bendis workspace.

-Use Bendis only when dependency declarations change, including a new version release.
-Ordinary RTL, simulation, software, board-target, and documentation changes do not require Bendis.

 Generated files are part of the hardware flow.
 Regenerate them through make targets instead of editing generated output by hand: